markekraus/PSMSGraph/docs/functions/Get-AADGroupByDisplayName.md

 ### -DisplayName
 The Group's Display Name.
-This must be an exact match and does not support wildcards
+This must be an exact case-insensitive match and does not support wildcards or partial matches.

 ```yaml
 Type: String[]